echasnovski/mini.nvim/readmes/mini-surround.md

     - 't' - tag.
 In "input" finds tag with same identifier, in "output" prompts user to enter tag name.
     - All symbols in brackets '()', '[]', '{}', '<>".
 In "input' represents balanced brackets (open - with whitespace pad, close - without), in "output" - left and right parts of brackets.
     - '?' - interactive.
 Prompts user to enter left and right parts.
-    - All other alphanumeric, punctuation, or space characters represent surrounding with identical left and right parts.
+    - All other single character identifiers (supported by `getcharstr()`) represent surrounding with identical left and right parts.
 - Configurable search methods to find not only covering but possibly next, previous, or nearest surrounding.
 See more in help for `MiniSurround.config`.
 - All actions involving finding surrounding (delete, replace, find, highlight) can be used with suffix that changes search method to find previous/last.
 See more in help for `MiniSurround.config`.